rkillickdev/spelling-bee-scramble/README.md

 ```

-After some research and reading [this thread on the Code Institute Slack channels](https://code-institute-room.slack.com/archives/C7EJUQT2N/p1653076076263549?thread_ts=1653073079.354849&cid=C7EJUQT2N), I discovered that although the image file path is loaded from JavaScript, it is executed from the HTML so the path should be from the HTML file to the images so I updated the path to this and the image displayed as expected:
+After some research and reading [this thread on the Code Institute Slack channels](https://code-institute-room.slack.com/archives/C7EJUQT2N/p1653076076263549?thread_ts=1653073079.354849&cid=C7EJUQT2N), I discovered that although the image file path is loaded from JavaScript, it is executed from the HTML so the path should be from the HTML file to the images.
+I updated the path to this and the image displayed as expected:

 ```js